rschristopher/ischristtrue.com/src/modern-views/free-will.md

  create rationalistic Arminianism.

-We cannot condemn Arminianism while blamelessly clinging to strict monergism (a monergism that affirms reprobation).
+We cannot condemn Arminianism while blamelessly clinging to strict monergism (a monergism that logically affirms reprobation).

 !!! info "Monergism Begets semi-Pelegian Reaction"
     From a transcendent perspective of God's absolute sovereignty, monergism is impossible to deny, however, if we attempt to deduce reprobation (double-predestination) we must conclude that God is 100% responsible for the salvation of the elect, and 100% responsible for the condemnation of the unelect, making God the author of evil.